bgoonz/docs-collection/github/rest/guides/getting-started-with-the-rest-api.md

 ---
 title: Getting started with the REST API
-intro: 'Learn the foundations for using the REST API, starting with authentication and some endpoint examples.'
+intro: "Learn the foundations for using the REST API, starting with authentication and some endpoint examples."
 redirect_from:
   - /guides/getting-started/
   - /v3/guides/getting-started
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 shortTitle: Get started - REST API
 ---

 Let's walk through core API concepts as we tackle some everyday use cases.